Holonomic equations and efficient random generation of binary trees: Related Works

 Denise and Zimmermann~\cite{DBLP:journals/tcs/DeniseZ99} discuss what can be done on floating-point arithmetic when generating random structures.
-The authors focus on decomposable labeled structures~\cite{DBLP:journals/tcs/FlajoletZC94} and address the problem of choice, with a specific section on Motzkin trees and a non linear algorithm.
+The authors focus on decomposable labeled structures~\cite{DBLP:journals/tcs/FlajoletZC94} and address the problem of choice (which I call oracle), with a specific section on Motzkin trees.